microsoft/ObjectStoreProvider/README.md

 NOTE: Commit history in `master` branch has been modifed (to fix a security issue), so if you have an open PR -or- forked and created a branch, please rebase it with latest `master`.

 ### Releasing
 We are using [Azure Pipeline](https://dev.azure.com/DomoreexpGithub/Github_Pipelines/_build?definitionId=40) to automate releases.
-The logs of the latest build are available only to internal Microsoft users who have access to the DomoreexpGithub organization.
+The logs are available only to internal Microsoft users who have access to the DomoreexpGithub organization.

 ## Trademarks